GeorgOhneH/WerbeSkip/README.md

 npm run build --report

 # deploy
-# Note to stop the bash just press enter, else the processes it starts aren't going close
+# Note to stop the bash just kill it, else the processes it starts won't going to close
 .deploy.sh
 ```